mikel-egana-aranguren/SADI-Galaxy/README.md

 Usage
 -----

 The main function of SADI-Galaxy is to query a SADI registry and create, for each service, a Galaxy tool (a tool XML file, an entry in the `tool_conf.xml` file, and the needed jar files).
-Those files will be copied to the appropriate places in your Galaxy server (the `galaxy-dist` directory resembles an actual Galaxy server setting so it is self-explanatory); additionally, the tool can be configured to automatically (try to) edit the `tool_conf.xml` file of your Galaxy server.
+Those files will be copied to the appropriate places in your Galaxy server (the `galaxy-dist` directory resembles an actual Galaxy server setting so it is self-explanatory); additionally, SADI-Galaxy can be configured to automatically (try to) edit the `tool_conf.xml` file of your Galaxy server.

 The script `SADI-Galaxy.sh` is the principal tool; you should stop Galaxy, run it, and start Galaxy again for the SADI services to appear as part of the Galaxy interface.
 It can be executed directly (See parameters list bellow) but a convenience script, `RUN-SADI-Galaxy.sh`, is included with example parameters. `SADI-Galaxy.sh` can be used to generate the following Galaxy tools: